MMarco94/tambourine-music-player/README.md

   - Lyrics
 - Translations
 - Persist filter/sort
+- Keep scrolling position when removing filters
 - Drag&drop and open files to open them
 - Skip "zeros" at the beginning of the song
 - Drag & drop in queue UI
 - Spectrometer